 Final Thoughts: How Much Cash Should I Bring on a Cruise?

 In Conclusion, there is no need to stress about how much cash to take on a cruise.
 As long as you plan ahead and think through your daily activities, you should have no worries when it comes to bringing enough cash for a cruise.
-Make sure to take into consideration the currency exchange rate and any extra expenses that may come up.
+Make sure to take into account the currency exchange rate and any additional expenses that may arise.

 Have you been tallying up your potential cash needs throughout this post?